nats-io/nats-site/content/blog/nats-server-29-release.md

 [JetStream][jetstream] was introduced in March 2021, as the successor to [NATS Streaming][stan] (STAN) which extends NATS to provide *at-least-once* delivery guarantees and the facilities for *exactly-once* processing.
 STAN was designed as a client process that embedded the NATS server.
 Observing the limitations of this approach both in terms of performance and scalability, JetStream was reimagined as a first-class, embedded subsystem of the NATS server.
 Since JetStream's release, adoption has grown significantly with ever-increasing scale and performance requirements.

 JetStream contributes the overarching vision of NATS which is to be a **connective technology**, bridging communication between applications in the cloud, devices at the edge, and everything in between.
-JetStream fills a gap that *at-most-once* message delivery has, which is "what i of a client interested in a message is offline?"
-For edge devices in particular, loosing connectivity is common.
+JetStream fills a gap that *at-most-once* message delivery has, which is "what if a client interested in a message is offline?"
+For edge devices in particular, losing connectivity is common.
 JetStream enables these clients to *catch-up* on messages or re-join a group once they reconnect.

-Along with other NATS' capabilities such as [decentralized auth][dauth], providing multi-tenant identity and authorization management, [supercluster][supercluster] and [leaf node][leafnodes] configurations, supporting cross-geo and hub-and-spoke topologies, and native a [WebSocket][websocket] interface to bridge Web clients to NATS, JetStream lays a new foundation of capabilities including a [MQTT][mqtt] interface to bridge existing IoT deployments, as well as [key-value][kv] and, experimental, [object store][objectstore] layers.
+Along with other NATS' capabilities such as [decentralized auth][dauth], providing multi-tenant identity and authorization management, [supercluster][supercluster] and [leaf node][leafnodes] configurations, supporting cross-geo and hub-and-spoke topologies, and a native [WebSocket][websocket] interface to bridge Web clients to NATS, JetStream lays a new foundation of capabilities including a [MQTT][mqtt] interface to bridge existing IoT deployments, as well as [key-value][kv] and, experimental, [object store][objectstore] layers.

 All of these capabilities are fully [open source][ghrepo], baked into a small, [static binary][install], and with zero dependencies. 🎉